🌍 Social StudiesGrade 5Lesson 1

 • A scale shows how a small distance on the map matches a much bigger distance in the real world.

-• Bar scales draw a small ruler labelled in kilometres or miles.
+• Bar scales draw a small ruler labeled in kilometers or miles.
 You measure on the page, then read the matching real distance off the bar.

 • Ratio scales look like 1:100,000 — meaning every 1 unit on the map equals 100,000 of the same units in real life.